Check your current condition and decide if it’s time to upgrade your violin.

-- It is important that the instrument does not have so many wolf notes, and that the notes come out clear.
+- It is vital that the instrument does not have so many wolf notes and that the notes come out clear.

 - Does your instrument have a good dynamic?
 It should sound as good in the playing of strong notes as in the piano/pianissimo.

 If you agree with some of the points above, maybe it’s time for you to upgrade your violin and not let it hold you back.
 I know how musicians have a greater affection for their first instrument; however, if somehow it is not helping you to evolve, maybe you should let it rest, check that you have already mastered it, and move on to your next challenge!